The Archive

 NB : One must sometimes take the underground press reports with a grain of salt, as some of the eyewitness acccounts contradict what the press stated and rumours were often printed as facts -so what has changed between now and then you ask ?
 In fact , 330 people were treated for exposure at the site, 70 people were hospitalised and there were no deaths , although it was a close thing.
 The emergency services who attended, such as Civil Aid and St Johns , did a magnificent task under very difficult circumstances .)

-Photographs by David Redom
+Photographs by the late David Redom

 Sounds like this festival was lots of fun .
 I wish I'd been there (honestly ! ) .